 Denitrification: The biological reduction of nitrate to nitrogen gas by denitrifying bacteria in soil.

 Dense Non-Aqueous Phase Liquid (DNAPL): Non-aqueous phase liquids such as chlorinated hydrocarbon solvents or petroleum fractions with a specific gravity greater than 1.0 that sink through the water column until they reach a confining layer.
 Because they are at the bottom of aquifers instead of floating on the water table, typical monitoring wells do not indicate their presence.

 Density: A measure of how heavy a specific volume of a solid, liquid, or gas is in comparison to water, depending on the chemical.

 Dependable Capacity: The system's ability to carry the electric power for the time interval and period specified.
 Dependable capacity is determined by such factors as capability, operating power factor and portion of the load the station is to supply.

-Depletable Energy Sources: 1) electricity purchased from a public utility 2) energy obtained from burning coal, oil, natural gas or liquefied petroleum gases.
+Depletable Energy Sources: 1) electricity purchased from a public utility 2) energy obtained from burning coal, oil, natural gas or liquefied petroleum gasses.
 DEREGULATION - The elimination of regulation from a previously regulated industry or sector of an industry.